W1W1-M/WP-plugintemplate/README.md

 - `#offres`: This div wraps around all displayed job offers.
 - `.offre`: Each job offer is encapsulated in a button with the class `.offre`.
     - Within each offer, you'll find the following elements with classes and data attributes to facilitate CSS targeting:
-        - `.intitule`: The job offer's title.
+        - `.intitule-offre-emploi-intranet`: The job offer's title.
-        - `.date`: The publication date of the job offer.
+        - `.date-offre-emploi-intranet`: The publication date of the job offer.
-        - `.filiere`: The type of job offer (e.g., public or private).
+        - `.filiere-offre-emploi-intranet`: The type of job offer (e.g., public or private).

 ## API Configuration
 After installing the plugin, navigate to the WordPress admin dashboard: